pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 The Id of the service which will be used as a unique identifier to reference a service provided by the `Supplier` and served by the `RelayMiner` instance.

-It must match the `Service.Id` specified by the supplier when staking for the service.
+It MUST match the `Service.Id` specified by the supplier when staking for the service.

 ### `service_config`